 - Under Search For, choose the old (incorrect) font, and under Replace With, choose the font you want to use.

-I hope this helps.
-Please let us know how chords are working for you in Finale by clicking on “Comments” below.
+Please let us know how chords are working for you on our Facebook page.